 Everything is bigger in the state of Alaska, and thanks to all that fresh air and outdoor activity, appetites are no exception.
 Fortunately, the state is full of good food, including the classic old favorites like hot dogs.
-Here are 10 of the best places to get your hot dog on in the land of the midnight sun.
+Here are the best places to get your hot dog on in the land of the midnight sun.

 Along with traditional hot dogs with all the trimmings, Hot Dogs a la Carte serves them up Alaska style—you can get authentic reindeer dogs at this well-loved Soldotna staple.
 Like many mobile food options in Alaska, this hot dog cart closes around the end of October and opens up again in late April or early May.
 Resident Alaskans and visitors alike come from all parts of the Kenai Peninsula to get a taste of Soldotna’s reindeer dogs.